vt-asaplab/DSSE-Attacks/README.md

 # Running the Experiments

 First, download the code into the environment that you would like to run the attacks.

-We use Linux-style paths which may break on Windows.
+Unzip `datasets.zip` directly into your working directory.
+Your working directory should be flat after this step.

 Next, install NumPy and SciPy into your virtual environment.